 A person with an artificial cardiac pacemaker can live a normal life and can still perform moderate to strenuous activities, such as sex and (preferably) non-contact sports.

 Medications and household electrical appliances won't affect the pacemaker.
 Mobile phones, portable phones and microwave ovens are also safe to use.
-If there is concern about the effect of any electrical appliance, such as welders, then a pacemaker specialist should be consulted.
+If you are concerned about the effect of any electrical appliance, such as welders, talk to your pacemaker specialist.

-Certain body imaging tests, such as magnetic resonance imaging (MRI) scans, should not be performed in someone with an artificial cardiac pacemaker, unless the person has an MRI-safe device (these have recently become available).
+Certain body imaging tests, such as magnetic resonance imaging (MRI) scans, should not be performed in someone with an artificial cardiac pacemaker, unless the person has an MRI-safe device.

 Most pacemakers last longer than five years.
 However, the life of the battery is dependent on how it is used.
 Most pacemakers can calculate the remaining life of the battery and this information is available at testing.
 Well before the pacemaker fails, a battery depletion indicator suggests that the pacemaker should be replaced.
 This is again performed under local anaesthesia.